Tweet Like Pin

 In recent years, a new tradition has emerged in some regions, where children in costume go from door to door asking for calaveritas, small gifts of sweets or money, much like Halloween trick-or-treating.
 While some might bemoan the incursion of this more American custom, it’s also a great example of how different cultures can cross-pollinate to produce new traditions, much like the mixing of Aztec and Catholic cultures that gave rise to the Day of the Dead in the first place.

-Rebecca's Slice of Heaven
+Helen's Slice of Heaven

 Recent weather in